mwshinn/PyDDM/doc/quickstart.rst

 data.
 Since this contains the "solved" probability distributions from the model, we can sample from this distribution to create simulated data.
 Simulated data and experimental data are both captured by a "Sample" object.
-Later in this tutorial, we will also see how to fit free parameetrs to experimental data rather than simulated data.
+Later in this tutorial, we will also see how to fit free parameters to experimental data rather than simulated data.

 .. literalinclude:: downloads/simple.py